I’ve been looking at different properties to buy, and some have cast iron pipe plumbing. So, I was curious about how long do cast iron pipes last.

 I did some research, and here’s what I found:

-As a general rule, cast iron pipes will last around 80 to 100 years.
-The leading cause of replacement of cast iron piping is leaking from the joints which are difficult to repair.
-Most plumbers opt to replace leaky sections of cast iron piping for PVC piping which is lightweight and easier to work with.
+Generally, cast iron pipes will last around 80 to 100 years.
+The leading cause of replacement of cast iron piping is leaking from the joints, which are difficult to repair.
+Most plumbers opt to replace leaky sections of cast iron piping with PVC piping, which is lightweight and easier to work with.

-Below, I will explain whether you should buy a house with cast iron pipes, how to know if you have cast iron pipes, and how much it costs to replace cast iron pipes with PVC.
+Below, I will explain whether you should buy a house with cast iron pipes, how to know if you have cast iron pipes, and how much it costs to replace them with PVC.

 Should I Buy a House With Cast Iron Pipes?

-Overall, it is perfectly fine to buy a house with cast iron pipes.
-Regardless of what plumbing a house has, be it cast iron, copper, or PVC the plumbing is susceptible to suddenly needing to be replaced.
+It is perfectly fine to buy a house with cast iron pipes.
+Regardless of what plumbing a home has, be it cast iron, copper, or PVC, the plumbing is susceptible to suddenly needing to be replaced.

-It’s highly recommended to have the plumbing inspected prior to buying a house.
+It’s highly recommended to have the plumbing inspected before buying a house.

 There are a few different options for getting the cast iron plumbing inspected, which are:

-A sewer scope is where a thin camera is threaded through the lines to look for any issues.
-And as part of a building inspection, they will inspect all the pipes on the house, which will include identifying any leaks.
+A sewer scope is a thin camera threaded through the lines to look for any issues.
+As part of a building inspection, they will inspect all the house pipes, including identifying leaks.

-At the end of the day, it’s up to you how much risk you want to take on the plumbing.
+How much risk you want to take on the plumbing is up to you.
 Certain aspects of it can also be covered by insurance, so it can be worthwhile working with the seller where possible to ensure the plumbing is in good condition.

 If plumbing issues are found during the home inspection, the price of the home can also be reduced.